maneuver-agency/boilerplate/readme.md

 ## Instructions

-1. Make sure node, npm, composer and bower are installed on your system.
+1. Make sure node, npm, composer and bower are installed globally on your system.
-2. Run the following commands:
+2. Run the following command:
     ```
-    npm install
+    npm start
     ```
-    ```
-    composer install
-    ```
-    ```
-    bower install
-    ```
-3. If gulp is not yet installed globally run 'sudo npm install -g gulp'.
+3. Make sure gulp is installed globally.
 4. Kickstart the project with the command:
     ```
     gulp